 Sometimes it is necessary for repairs carried out by Waverley Housing to be recharged to tenants.
 This could be for repairs which are identified as being the responsibility of the tenant.

 It may also be due to neglect or vandalism by a tenant, other family member or their visitors.
 Examples of these scenarios include:

 - Access Recharges (e.g. not providing access for an arranged repair; lost keys, forced entry and lock changes)

 - Breach of tenancy conditions resulting in damage to the property

 - Vandalism (e.g. broken window)

-- Void recharges (e.g. repairs required following a tenant’s depart from a property)
+- Void recharges (e.g. repairs required following a tenant’s departure from a property)